|born on||11 February 1898 at 15:00 (= 3:00 PM )|

 Hungarian nuclear physicist and inventor who filed numerous patents in Germany on ideas and inventions with Einstein during the 1920s.
 In many cases, he left incomplete ideas with other inventors for them to develop.
 A brilliant and prolific thinker, he was not gifted in completing his works without the direction of another and he completed his life in relative obscurity.
 His work included nuclear investigations that eventually led to the inventions of Oppenheimer and others.

 Spitz never had a permanent home, usually living in hotels.
 He considered himself a permanent bachelor in spite of accumulating a wife along the way.
-Szilard died of heart failure in La Jolla, CA on May 30, 1964.
+Szilard died of heart failure in La Jolla, California on 30 May 1964, aged 66.

 - friend relationship with Wigner, Eugene (born 17 November 1902)

 Terry Ault quotes the original birth registry, copied by her within the Leo Szilard Papers collection at Mandeville Special Collections Library, UC San Diego, given in TIA Fall/2000.

 On 7 May 2017 Sy Scholfield upgraded the Rodden Rating to "AA: BC/BR in hand," having downloaded and forwarded the extract from the birth registry found by Ault, and stating the above data, from the UC San Diego library website .